Pariah187/Pariah187/README.md

 - 👋 Hi, I’m Mike!
 - 👀 I’m interested in ...
 Anything involving computers, art, music and so much more.
 - 🌱 I’m currently learning ...
-Python
+C++
-- 💞️ I’m looking to collaborate on ... anything that expands my skills and knowledge.
+- 💞️ I’m looking to collaborate on ... gaming mods and music plugins.
 - 📫 How to reach me ... mike.hair@gmail.com

 <!---